hyperledger/aries-rfcs/features/0023-did-exchange/README.md

 * The `~thread` block contains a `thid` reference to the `@id` of the request message.
 * The `did` attribute is a required string value and denotes DID in use by the responder.
 Note that this MAY NOT be the same DID used in the invitation.
 * The `did_doc~attach` contains the DID Doc associated with the DID as a [signed attachment](../../concepts/0017-attachments/README.md).
 If the DID method for the presented DID is not a peer method and the DID Doc is resolvable on a ledger, the `did_doc~attach` attribute is optional.
+  * If the DID and DIDDoc being conveyed is different from that conveyed in the initial contact with the requester, the DIDDoc attachment should be signed by the earlier key.
+For example, if the requester sent the request to a DID service endpoint from a public DID or an out-of-band invitation, the signature on the DIDDoc should use the key from that interaction.

 In addition to a new DID, the associated DID Doc might contain a new endpoint.
 This new DID and endpoint are to be used going forward in the relationship.